latracal/wpgrigora-docs/docs/blocks/number-counter.md

 ---
-description: How to use Number Counter Block?
+description: Number Counter
 ---

-# How to use Number Counter Block?
+# Number Counter

-**After Turning on Blocks from Grigora's Kit Dashboard.**
+After Turning on Blocks from Grigora's Kit Dashboard.

-**We can use Number Counter Block in Editor from Toggle Block Inserter.**
+We can use Number Counter Block in Editor from Toggle Block Inserter.

-**Insert Number Counter from Blocks.**
+Insert Number Counter from Blocks.

-**Once Number Counter is inserted, select the Number Counter.**
+Once Number Counter is inserted, select the Number Counter.

-**Now Go to Number Counter settings, in block settings we see settings of Number Counter and we'll be exploring them one by one.**
+Now Go to Number Counter settings, in block settings we see settings of Number Counter and we'll be exploring them one by one.

 ## Counter